-Manaaina CSR
+Managing CSR

-Sustainability is a strategic focus within delfort and for its own-To fully comprehend the impact of the company (inside-out) ers, and an integral part of our corporate mission.
-Clearly deand to the company (outside-in), including the impacts relating fined roles and responsibilities ensure effective sustainability to ESG topics, we employ a systematic risk management apmanagement throughout our organization.
-The Supervisory proach to safeguard the group and our business partners.
-Board appoints the Board of Directors to independently man-The Board of Directors, along with the corporate directors, asage the company with the aim of creating sustainable value, sume significant management and control responsibilities as determining our strategic orientation - including sustainability part of a group-wide central control system.
-They ensure that - and ensuring its implementation.
-The Board of Directors bears risks are managed within specific indicators, including toleraccountability for our sustainability strategy and is ultimately ance thresholds, and monitor that risks are kept within estabaccountable for its progress. lished levels.
+Sustainability is a strategic focus within delfort and for its owners, and an integral part of our corporate mission.
+Clearly defined roles and responsibilities ensure effective sustainability management throughout our organization.
+The Supervisory Board appoints the Board of Directors to independently manage the company with the aim of creating sustainable value, determining our strategic orientation - including sustainability - and ensuring its implementation.
+The Board of Directors bears accountability for our sustainability strategy and is ultimately accountable for its progress.

-Supported by our holistic sustainability program Sustain360°, In our risk management approach, we distinguish between a the Head of ESG & Regulatory coordinates a full-circle approach narrow scope for operational risk coverage and a wide scope to sustainability that addresses every aspect of our operations. for strategic risk coverage.
-Timely identification, evaluation and The program is made up of several sub-programs, dedicated response to those risks are essential management activities.
-Our risk management is based on a uniform, aroup-wide reto gathering data, setting and managing goals, and tracking progress across all areas material to our business, including porting system conducted on a monthly basis for operational environmental impact, the circular economy, our people, govrisks.
-For strategic risks, we conduct a risk workshop at least ernance and supply chain management.
-These initiatives are once a year to evaluate the risk landscape of delfort from a designed to propel our sustainability mission forward, demon-360-degree perspective beyond our operational risk managestrating our unwavering commitment to creating a positive imment.
-After reviewing the workshop results, we take appropripact and fostering continuous improvement in all aspects of our ate actions.
-These may include implementing necessary and operations and our supply chain.
-A key strength of the program adequate business continuity policies, standards, guidelines or lies in its robust IT infrastructure, featuring advanced software plans, or appointing new risk committees for specific risk areas. tools that facilitate KPI calculation and active steering, stream-As part of our risk management strategy, we prioritize ESG-reline reporting requirements and allow detailed tracking of prolated topics.
-The corporate directors continuously monitor upgress against our targets.
-This comprehensive system empowers coming legislation, regulations and laws from countries where data-driven decision-making across all operations. we operate and conduct business.
-They also regularly exchange Sustain360° includes a dedicated management team with information with associations, environmental groups and clearly defined roles, responsible for collecting and reviewing non-profit organizations to stay informed about ESG developments.
+Supported by our holistic sustainability program Sustain360°, the Head of ESG & Regulatory coordinates a full-circle approach to sustainability that addresses every aspect of our operations.
+The program is made up of several sub-programs, dedicated to gathering data, setting and managing goals, and tracking progress across all areas material to our business, including environmental impact, the circular economy, our people, governance and supply chain management.
+These initiatives are designed to propel our sustainability mission forward, demonstrating our unwavering commitment to creating a positive impact and fostering continuous improvement in all aspects of our operations and our supply chain.
+A key strength of the program lies in its robust IT infrastructure, featuring advanced software tools that facilitate KPI calculation and active steering, streamline reporting requirements and allow detailed tracking of progress against our targets.
+This comprehensive system empowers data-driven decision-making across all operations.

-the information published in our CSR and annual reports.
-The Board of Directors has actively contributed and ultimately ap-This information and experience is brought to the attention of proved the CSR report 2025. the Board of Directors and shared throughout the executive lev-
+Sustain360° includes a dedicated management team with clearly defined roles, responsible for collecting and reviewing the information published in our CSR and annual reports.
+The Board of Directors has actively contributed and ultimately approved the CSR report 2025.

-In association with the Board of Directors, the Head of ESG & el of the company.
-The following pages provide a summary of Regulatory connects, coordinates and steers all sustainability the risks that are most relevant to our business at this time and resources to drive forward and implement delfort's CSR stratehow we manage them. gy.
-This includes the Corporate CSR Committee, the Managing Directors of our operational sites, the Directors of our Strategic Business Areas and the CSR Business Team, CSR coordinators at all sites serve as dedicated contacts for internal business partners with regard to sustainability issues.
+In association with the Board of Directors, the Head of ESG & Regulatory connects, coordinates and steers all sustainability resources to drive forward and implement delfort's CSR strategy.
+This includes the Corporate CSR Committee, the Managing Directors of our operational sites, the Directors of our Strategic Business Areas and the CSR Business Team.
+CSR coordinators at all sites serve as dedicated contacts for internal business partners with regard to sustainability issues.
 They also support the implementation of sustainability matters.
 Employees help to integrate sustainability into our daily business activities.